SlackBuffer/digest_gopl/tgpl/_notes/interfaces.md

 - The `io.Writer` interface defines the contract between `Fprintf` and its callers
    1. The contract **requires** that the caller provides a value of a concrete type like `*os.File` or `*bytes.Buffer` that has a method called `Write` with the appropriate signature and behavior
    2. The contract **guarantees** that `Fprintf` will do its job (**invokes `w`'s certain methods**, in this case, `Write`) given any value that satisfies the `io.Writer` interface
-       - `Fprintf` may not assume that it is writing to a file or to memory, only that it can call `Write`
+       - `Fprintf` may not assume that it is writing to a file or to memory, only that it **can call `Write`**
-- Because `fmt.Fprintf` assumes nothing about the representation of the value (of its first argument) and relies only on the behaviors guaranteed by the `io.Writer` contract, we can safely pass a value of any concrete type that satisfies `io.Writer` as the first argument to `fmt.Fprintf`.
+- Because `fmt.Fprintf` assumes nothing about the representation of the value (of its first argument) and ***relies only on the behaviors guaranteed by the `io.Writer` contract***, we can safely pass a value of any concrete type that satisfies `io.Writer` as the first argument to `fmt.Fprintf`.
 The freedom to substitute one type for another that satisfies the same interface is called *substitutability*
 - `fmt.Stringer`

     ```go